django-cms/django-cms/docs/contributing/code.rst

 ********************************

-If you're interested in developing a new feature for the CMS, it is recommended that you first discuss it on the `django-cms-developers`_  mailing list so as not to do any work that will not get merged in anyway.
+If you're interested in developing a new feature for the CMS, it is recommended that you first discuss it on the `Discourse forum <https://discourse.django-cms.org>`_ so as not to do any work that will not get merged in anyway.

 - Code will be reviewed and tested by at least one core developer, preferably